go-validator/validator/README.md

 	string it's "", for pointers is nil, etc.) For structs, it will not check to see if the struct itself has all zero values, instead use a pointer or put nonzero on the struct's keys that you care about.
+For pointers, the pointer's value is used to test for nonzero in addition to the pointer itself not being nil.
+To just check for not being nil, use `nonnil`.
 	(Usage: nonzero)

 regexp
 	Only valid for string types, it will validator that the value matches the regular expression provided as parameter.
 	(Usage: regexp=^a.*b$)

+nonnil
+	Validates that the given value is not nil.
+(Usage: nonnil)
 ```

 Custom validators